kayazay/spotify-nigerian-music/scraper/README.md

 ## Functions
 + **appsAuth.py**
-    + `spotipyAuthenticator`: Authenticates to the Spotify API
+    + `spotipyAuthenticator` Authenticates to the Spotify API
-    + `ovh`: Retrieves lyrics for a given artist and track
+    + `ovh` Retrieves lyrics for a given artist and track
 + **main.py**
-    + `tracksFromPlaylist`: Scrapes tracks from the playlist and retrieves recommendations
+    + `tracksFromPlaylist` Scrapes tracks from the playlist and retrieves recommendations
-    + `detailsFromTracks`: Collects detailed information from each track
+    + `detailsFromTracks` Collects detailed information from each track
-    + `fileNameGiver`: Generates a file name for the CSV based on the scrape date
+    + `fileNameGiver` Generates a file name for the CSV based on the scrape date